Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Experiments

 \textbf{Does HalluSpace represent the hallucination biases?} Ideally, if HalluSpace effectively represents these biases, the difference vectors from test samples should have big projected components when mapped onto HalluSpace.
 To evaluate this, we select 100 test samples from CHAIR where \nameshort{} successfully mitigates OH issues.
 We compute difference vectors $\ve_i$ for each sample between the raw and edited LLaVA features.
 Moreover, we generate 100 random vectors $\vr_i$ as a comparison baseline.
 All these vectors are normalized to avoid the effects of norms.
 Moreover, we use $\sigma_i$ to represent the projected components.
 Figure~\ref{fig:f} (a) shows the distribution of vectors on a normalized sphere.

 Given $\mV_4$ (rank-4), each projected component $\sigma_i$ resides within $\R^4$.
 We then calculated $\sigma_i$ for all selected and random samples, averaging $||\sigma||$ across samples.
 Figure~\ref{fig:f} (b) presents these results, showing that the average $||\sigma||$ of difference vectors across layers is significantly larger (10$\times$) than that of random vectors.
-Since the selected test samples were successfully edited to avoid OH, this evidence suggests that HalluSpace captures directions in the feature space associated with hallucination and inaccuracies in LVLM responses.
-More details are available in the Supplementary Materials.
+Since the selected test samples were successfully edited to avoid OH, this evidence indicates that HalluSpace captures directions in the feature space associated with hallucinations in LVLMs.

-\textbf{GPT-4V Aided Evaluation on LLaVA-Bench.} Following previous studies in~\cite{leng2024mitigating,yin2023woodpecker}, we leverage LLaVA-Bench~\cite{liu2023improved} to qualitatively evaluate the overall performance using GPT-4V Aided Evaluation\footnote{\url{https://openai.com/research/gpt-4v-system-card}}.
-The prompt used for evaluation and an evaluation case is provided in Supplementary Materials.
-Results in Table~\ref{tab:gpt4v} show consistent improvements when applying \nameshort{} for each model, demonstrating our method's effectiveness in both OH mitigation and improving the overall model ability.
+\textbf{GPT-4V Aided Evaluation on LLaVA-Bench.} Following~\cite{leng2024mitigating,yin2023woodpecker}, we leverage LLaVA-Bench~\cite{liu2023improved} to qualitatively evaluate the performance using GPT-4V Aided Evaluation.
+The prompt used for evaluation and an evaluation case are provided in Supplementary Materials.
+Results in Table~\ref{tab:gpt4v} show consistent improvements using \nameshort{} for each model, demonstrating our method's effectiveness in both OH mitigation and general model ability improvement.

 \textbf{Case Study on LLaVA-Bench} Figure~\ref{fig:vis} demonstrates two case studies on LLaVA-1.5-7B given identical prompts and images.
-The results show that the original LLaVA can yield OH influenced by the statistical bias and language priors inherent during pre-training, as stated in~\cite{leng2024mitigating}.
-In the first example, as the model describes the object ``\textit{chair}'', then it hallucinates the frequently co-occurring objects such as ``\textit{dining table}'' and ``\textit{bowl}''.
-A similar issue also happens in the second example, where the model hallucinatedly generates ``\textit{pedestrians}'' due to the possible descriptions of the ``\textit{traffic}''.
-In contrast, using the implementation of \nameshort{} can mitigate these hallucination issues and simultaneously preserve the coherence and informativeness of the output text.
+The results show that the original LLaVA wrongly describes the object ``\textit{chair}'', then it hallucinates the frequently co-occurring objects such as ``\textit{dining table}'' and ``\textit{bowl}''.
+A similar issue also happens in the second example, where the model wrongly generates ``\textit{pedestrians}'' due to the possible descriptions of the ``\textit{traffic}''.
+In contrast, implementing \nameshort{} can mitigate these hallucination issues effectively.
+We further test \nameshort{} in an online setting, where we edited the features with the learned $\mV$ before a hallucinated word, and we found that null space projection effectively fixed the hallucinated word ``person'' to a correct word ``mountain''.
 More results can be found in our Supplementary Materials.